Stone And Steel

-Symeon did not care for the title of lord.
+Symeon did not care for the title of "lord."
 He was a simple fisherman, son of a fisherman, turned into a fisher of men.
 The joke, though old, still made him smile.

 But there was no smiling now.
 Three days ago his daughter had been taken from him, kidnapped by a rich old man who found her beauty irresistible.
 First he had tried to buy her.
-Symeon had turned down the match, but the miser Elkanah was unused to being refused.
+Symeon had turned down the offer, but the miser Elkanah was unused to being refused.
 Just as he would have stolen an excellent horse or goat, he had sent his men to abduct Symeon and Abigail's only daughter to be his bride.

 There was no recourse at law.
 As a regular resident in the cells of Fort Mariamne and Fort Phasael in Jerusalem, Symeon had no standing.
-The new Kohen Gadol, Ananus ben Ananus, was a bitter foe, and the enmity of the high priest put all Jerusalem against you.
+The new Kohen Gadol, Ananus ben Ananus, was a bitter foe, and the enmity of the high priest put all Jerusalem against him.
 If Symeon had dared bring this complaint, the Sanhedrin would like as not lock up him, not Elkanah.

-And there was no turning to Roman law for Justice.
+And there was no turning to Roman law for justice.
 Not for a Jew.

 So Symeon had turned to prayer.
 A prayer of deliverance.
 A prayer for salvation.
 A prayer for the iron hand of the Lord to reach out and protect his little girl.

 His friends had more forceful solutions.
-Seth, loyal Seth of the Scars, insisted on bringing her back, and Matthais the Mason had offered to help.
+Seth, loyal Seth of the Scars, insisted on bringing her back, and Matthais the mason had offered to help.
 Despite his fifty years, the stonemason was strong and vigourous, with arms like clubs.
 He'd taken his two young sons with him.
-Though not yet men, their father's yard had made the twins stronger than any children Symeon had ever known.
+Though not yet men, work in their father's yard had made the twins stronger than any children Symeon had ever known.

 Matthais addressed both parents.
 “Your daughter – they say she prayed all the way to Elkanah's holdings.
 It's a day's ride.
-The moment they reached the walls and dragged her within, she was felled by some kind of fit.
+The moment they reached the walls and dragged her within, she was overtaken by some kind of fit.
 Writhing and sputtering nonsense, they said.
 That bastard Elkanah thought she was faking and tried to shake her, but she broke his nose with her forehead.
 He lost two teeth.”
 Matthais' grin was fleeting, gone as soon as it appeared.
 “The fit lasted an hour, and when it was over everyone was afraid to go near her.
 Someone put her in a bed, and when she woke the next morning—” Matthais paused, clearly at a loss for words.

 Symeon's vivid imagination usually served him well.
 At this moment, it was a curse.
-It was Abigail, brave brave Abigail, who pressed to know the worst.
+It was Abigail, brave, brave Abigail, who pressed to know the worst.
 “What?
 What is it?”

 Symeon tried to imagine his daughter's beautiful face as a Greek tragedian's mask, half smiling, half mourning – the face of the insane.
 “Be careful what you pray for, my friend.
 The Lord may answer you in kind.”
 He looked to Abigail, whose eyes were swimming.
 Did she understand?
 Did she see it?
 “We prayed for deliverance, for salvation.
 For the Hand of the Lord to reach out to protect her.
 And He answered our prayer in every particular.”

 “Praise to the Lord.”
-She understood.
+Abigail understood.
 How could he have doubted?
 No wife was ever so in tune with her husband.
 A pity that he could not give Abigail the title of wife.
 “Matthais, where are they?”